 - 2. Satisfactorily complete the following: - a.
-Scholastic aptitude test for graduates;

-b.
-Scholastic achievement test;
+Scholastic aptitude test for graduates; - b.
+Scholastic achievement test; - c.

-- c.
 Such departmental tests as may be required. - 3.
 Receive approval of candidate's major department. - 4.
-File with the Graduate Office a complete program of study which has been approved by his adviser.
+File with the Graduate Office a complete program of study which has been approved by the assigned graduate adviser.